Why people look for Mailcoach alternatives

 If you're building SaaS: Sequenzy

 Sequenzy is the managed alternative that adds what Mailcoach lacks: Stripe integration, AI-generated sequences, SaaS-specific automations, and a full email editor.
-At $49/month for 10,000 subscribers (120k emails), it costs more than self-hosted Mailcoach but eliminates server management.
+At $49/month, it costs more than self-hosted Mailcoach but eliminates server management.
 See our pricing page for details.

 If you want free self-hosting: Listmonk